googoogajoob/openapi-slim4/README.md

 In such scenarios there are many generators available which can dynamically create an openapi documentation from a specific codebase.
 This may be the best option for smaller development teams, where only a few clients are dependent on the restapi service and communication between developers is uncomplicated.
 #### Controlling instance
-This viewpoint sees an openapi specification not only as documentation but also as the document which ultimately defines how a restapi service MUST operate.
+This viewpoint sees an openapi specification not only as documentation but also as the document which ultimately defines how a restapi service WILL actually operate.
+The openapi specification is not only documentation but also a configuration file.
-Any client which wishes to use the service need not have any contact with the developer of the service.
-They can simply assume that the service will do exactly what is specified in the openapi definition.
-In this sense the openapi definition is a kind of contract, to which all participants should conform.
+In this sense the openapi definition is a kind of contract, to which all participants MUST conform.
 This may make more sense for larger development teams.
 A smaller architectural team creates the definition and all developers hold to it, thus reducing the need for communication among developers.

 >openapi-slim4 was conceived to support the 'controlling instance' type of operation